David Worth Dennis House

-David Worth Dennis House, also known as Woodlawn, is a historic home located at Richmond, Wayne County, Indiana.
+David Worth Dennis House, also known as Woodlawn, is a historic home located at Richmond, Indiana.
 It was built in 1895, and is a two-story, cubic, Queen Anne style brick dwelling.
 It has a hipped roof with lower cross-gables and a two-story gabled wing designed by architect John A. Hasecoster and added in 1909.
 It features a two-story porch and single-story porte cochere.
 It's builder's grandson was U.S. Congressman David W. Dennis.

 It was listed on the National Register of Historic Places in 2001.